Promotion of DE&I

 Enjoy diversity

 Diverse human resources are a source of inspiration and innovation.
-We will contribute to society by “Work for people” and enjoying the synergy among us.
+We will contribute to society by “work for people” and enjoying the synergy among us.
 In doing so, we will provide diverse people worldwide with deliciousness and health in a variety of food products.

 Focus areas to promote diversity